-On March 19, 2019, Downtown Music Publishing LLC, ole Media Management, L.P., Big Deal Music, LLC, CYPMP, LLC, Peer International Corporation, PSO Limited, Peermusic Ltd., Peermusic III, Ltd., Peertunes, Ltd., Songs of Peer Ltd., Reservoir Media Management, Inc., The Richmond Organization, Inc., Round Hill Music LLC, The Royalty Network, Inc., and Ultra International Music Publishing, LLC filed a lawsuit against the Company in the U.S. District Court for the Southern District of New York, captioned Downtown Music Publ'g LLC, et. al v.
+On March 19, 2019, Downtown Music Publishing LLC, ole Media Management, L.P., Big Deal Music, LLC, CYPMP, LLC, Peer International Corporation, PSO Limited, Peermusic Ltd., Peermusic III, Ltd., Peertunes, Ltd., Songs of Peer Ltd., Reservoir Media Management, Inc., The Richmond Organization, Inc., Round Hill Music LLC, The Royalty Network, Inc., and Ultra International Music Publishing, LLC filed a lawsuit against the Company in the U.S. District Court for the Southern District of New York, captioned Downtown Music Publig LLC, et. al v.
 Peloton Interactive, Inc., alleging that the Company engaged in copyright infringement by using certain accused songs in streaming and recorded fitness classes without necessary licenses.
 The plaintiffs allege that they are music publishers that own or control the copyrights in numerous musical works that were synchronized by the Company without the plaintiffs' authorization.
 The complaint asserts a single claim for copyright infringement.
 It seeks injunctive relief, up to \$150 million in damages, and attorneys' fees and costs.
 The Company intends to vigorously defend the claim.

 On April 30, 2019, the Company answered the complaint and filed counterclaims against the original named plaintiffs and National Music Publishers' Association, Inc., a trade association, alleging that they coordinated to collectively negotiate licenses in violation of the antitrust laws.
-The counterclaims also assert that the trade association tortuously interfered with the Company's attempts to engage in direct negotiations with music publishers in violation of state law.
+The counterclaims also assert that the trade association tortiously interfered with the Company's attempts to engage in direct negotiations with music publishers in violation of state law.
 The counterclaims seek injunctive relief, monetary damages (to be trebled under applicable statute), and attorneys' fees and costs.
-An initial pretrial conference was held on May 9, 2019 and discovery has commenced.
+An amended complaint filed on May 31, 2019 named additional plaintiffs Greensleeves Publishing Ltd., Me Gusta Music, LLC, Raleigh Music Publishing LLC, STB Music, Inc., and TuneCore, Inc. and identified additional musical works.
+We answered the amended complaint on June 14, 2019.
+On June 24, 2019, counter-defendants filed a motion to dismiss the counterclaims, which is currently being briefed by the parties.
+Discovery on the claims and counterclaims is ongoing in the case.